Essential (and Required) Reasons You Should Implement MFA

 General Remote Access

 Remote access systems should support compliance with industry regulations.
 Failing to meet those standards can cause a disruption to the business, as well as a loss of trust.
 Multi-factor authentication for remote access is used in situations involving organizations’ relationships with third parties.
 Your organization should have a protocol that ensures that only your assigned technicians have remote access.
 The common credentials they should be given are a unique password, a security token to authorize their identity through a card or their smart device, and the secure biometric verification of facial recognition software or fingerprint scanning.
+Common platforms for this are Google and Microsoft Authenticator Apps.

-Office 365
+Office 365 (Including Azure!)

 Microsoft has made great strides in security enhancement for its hosted services.
 Office 365 showcases its additional security by making you approve sign-ins to your account using a mobile device.
 It is recommended that you download both the Outlook app and Microsoft Authenticator for all multi-factor authentication purposes.
 You will be able to bulk update your Office 365 through the admin center, resulting in active users being required to do some secondary verification the next time they sign in.
 You can change the settings for the cached token time to how you see fit.
 Microsoft’s Azure Active Directory also allows administrators to specify geographic location and trusted device conditions to prevent unauthorized access.